Magdalene-Chalice of the Far Shore of The Sky-Veil

 Summary of The Sky-Veil Cosmology

-The journey across the Sky-Veil is a journey of transformation in Christ through the Immaculate Heart of Mary—from enchantment to sanctification, from longing to love, from symbol to sacrament, from myth to the mystery of eternal life in the Blessed Trinity.
+The journey across the Sky-Veil is one of transformation in Christ through the Immaculate Heart of Mary—from enchantment to sanctification, from longing to love, from symbol to sacrament, from myth to the mystery of eternal life in the Blessed Trinity.

 The Preparation of the Greek World